davidMoraFront/dashboard/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Run `json-server --watch src/app/core/mocks/db.json` to communicate with the `db.json` database.
 It will update automatically.
-In case of error `POST http://localhost:3000/users 500 (Internal Server Error)` in new records when making code modifications, users must be cleared from the database and localStorage and browser cookies must be cleared.
+The users of the `db.json` database must be the same as in the localStorage.
+In case of error `POST http://localhost:3000/users 500 (Internal Server Error)` users must be cleared from the `db.json` database and localStorage and browser cookies must be cleared.

 ## Code scaffolding